Codecademy/docs/content/javascript/concepts/dates/terms/toLocaleTimeString/toLocaleTimeString.md

 ---
 Title: '.toLocaleTimeString()'
 Description: 'Returns a modified string from a given Date object, usually for events.
-It is translated to a specific language format according to an event locale and other options.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'